LeoPlatform/connectors/README.md

 If your slave is not a database but an endpoint, see the custom URL connector section (in-progress).

 ### Step 3: Deploy the bots
-In your service, be sure to install the connector NPM's for the connectors you're using.
+In your service, be sure to install the NPM modules for the connectors you are using.
 #### Available Connectors:
 1. leo-connector-mysql:
 `npm install leo-connector-mysql`